• Blog

 In-Depth Audit Capability

 Contracts today are long and complex, and they can hide opportunities for cost savings.
-As part of a transportation spend management effort, it may pay to closely study every freight carrier and parcel carrier contract through a freight audit or parcel audit, comparing the terms to actual performance.
-There may be unclaimed refunds, service level failures and more potential reimbursements hidden within these documents.
+As part of a transportation spend management effort, it pays to closely study every freight carrier and parcel carrier contract through a freight audit or parcel audit, comparing the terms to actual performance.
+There may be unclaimed refunds, service level failures, and more potential reimbursements hidden within these documents.

 Contract Optimization